maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 Because we want to manipulate the client side JavaScript code, we need a way of how to get the code, which is needed for mocking timers and XHR requests, into the browser (which is controlled by Nightwatch.js).

 There are multiple ways of how to achieve this goal.
 You could bundle the mock code with your regular JavaScript bundle, only in the case that the `NODE_ENV` is set to `test` for example.
 This could be done with the [webpack-conditional-loader](https://www.npmjs.com/package/webpack-conditional-loader).
-Or you could even create a browser exstension which injects those scripts into the page under test.
+Or you could even create a browser extension which injects those scripts into the page under test.

 I've decided to use a tiny Express server to inject the scripts into the page when needed.